 "What's she doing here?" he asks Fred, saying the word 'she' as though it's poisonous.

 Gee, thanks.
 What do I see in this guy again?

 "Come on Jamesie," Fred leans back placidly, "Give little Stella a chance!"

 Yeah James, give the girl who's been in love with you since forever a chance.

-?
+But little?
 Little Stella?
 As if I need to emphasize the age gap between me and James any more.
 I am a child in their eyes.
 They might as well buy me a pushchair, hand me a dummy and start singing the wheels on the fucking bus.

 "Quit the team, and I might consider it," James says, finally looking me in the eye.

 "But Stella's the best keeper we've had!"
 Cameron argues.